devbis/z03mmc/README.md

 it compatible with Zigbee networks.

 ## Features

-- Firmware to convert Xiaomi LYWSD03MC device to a Zigbee compatible device with Heiman STHM-I1H model to allow zigbee2mqtt, HOMEd, and other zigbee controller use it as a known device and bind required clusters automatically.
+- Full-featured firmware to convert Xiaomi LYWSD03MC device with default ZCL battery, temperature and relative humidity clusters
+- Display support for known revisions
+- OTA support in firmware and binaries in ZCL format for update
+- Flashable over-the-air from custom ATC firmware https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html
 - Flashable over SWS-UART interface using one of:

   - https://pvvx.github.io/ATC_MiThermometer/USBCOMFlashTx.html